 These trainings usually consist of helping us to identify our strengths and values and use them in service of something greater than ourselves.
 Doing such training “increases resilience, promotes healthy behaviors, and alters the brain and peripheral biology in meaningful ways.”

 In addition to trainings that clarify and strengthen our purpose, we benefit from living out our purpose in daily life.
 Research shows that when we behave in a way that is not consistent with our values we feel more negative emotions and report lower wellbeing.
 On the other hand, experiments have shown that enacting our purpose and values promotes wellbeing.

 To use a sports analogy – you practice how you play.
 We need to practice purpose: train to develop clarity of aims and values.
 And we need to play purpose: to embody our purpose in everyday life.

 Thanks for reading.
 Subscribe for a monthly read on the Study of Happiness.

 Happiness: A Path of Self-Transformation

-We can train awareness, connection, insight, and purpose like we would job skills or muscle groups.
-Engaging these skills evokes corresponding changes in the physical brain.
+We can train awareness, connection, insight, and purpose not unlike we do job skills or muscle groups.
+Engaging these skills evokes corresponding changes in the physical brain and nervous system.

-To increase happiness, we can identify the capacities that support health and mental wellbeing and then intentionally train them.
+To increase happiness, identify the capacities that support health and mental wellbeing and then intentionally train them.